Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Hydrodynamic derivation of the Schr odinger equation

 while the kinetic energy associated with $\bol{v}_s$ is

-To obtain the Schr\"odinger equation it is sufficient to consider a regime in which the spin $\bol{s}$ is a constant vector, and the second term on the right-hand side is negligible, $\nabla\log\rho\cdot\bol{s}\sim 0$.
-This latter condition, which implies that density gradients tend to be perpendicular to the particle spin, is expected within the nonrelativistic limit of the Dirac equation (see e.g. \cite{Salesi,Recami}).
-For a spin-$1/2$ particle, $s^2=1/4$ and we therefore obtain
+To derive the Schrödinger equation, it is sufficient to consider a regime in which the spin \( \boldsymbol{s} \) is a spatially constant vector and the second term on the right-hand side, \( \nabla \log \rho \cdot \boldsymbol{s} \), is negligible, i.e., \( \nabla \log \rho \cdot \boldsymbol{s} \sim 0 \).
+This condition, which implies that density gradients tend to be perpendicular to the particle spin, occurs, for example, in a two-dimensional flow where the spin vector points out of the plane.

-The quantity \eqref{K12} can be interpreted as a potential energy caused by the intrinsic internal rotation of the charge $q$.
-This term contributes to the fluid energy associated with the hydrodynamic description of the Schr\"odinger particle.
-In particular, denoting with $\bol{u}$ the fluid velocity, the total energy is given by

-where $V$ represents an external potential energy.
-Since the system is assumed to behave as a fluid, it must possess the same phase space structure of a classical ideal fluid.
-Mathematically, this means that the quantum system and the classical ideal fluid must share the same Poisson algebra.
-Therefore, the equations of motion for the quantum system can be obtained by substituting the derived energy \eqref{H}, which takes into account quantum effects, into the Poisson bracket $\left\{,\right\}$ of the ideal Euler equations of fluid mechanics according to